vuestorefront/vue-storefront/docs/guide/modules/introduction.md

 ## Module registration

-All modules including the core ones are registered in `theme/modules/index.ts` file.
-Thanks to this approach you can easly modify any of core modules object before registration (read more [here](#extending-and-overriding-vue-storefront-modules)).
+All modules including the core ones are registered in `src/modules/index.ts` file.
+Thanks to this approach you can easily modify any of core modules object before registration (read more [here](#extending-and-overriding-vue-storefront-modules)).

 All VS modules from `registerModules` will be registered during shop initialisation.